upbound-demo/space-instructions/README.md

 In this section, we'll use our existing cluster as the one and only control plane space for brevity.

-1. Backup/restore and usage report systems are disabled for now.
-We'll supply fake values for credentials required by those systems.
+1. Backup/restore is disabled for now.
+We'll supply fake credentials:

    ```bash
    GCP_SA_KEY="$(echo random_str | base64)"